CliMA/ClimaOcean.jl/docs/src/interface_fluxes.md

 The relationship between the relative air-sea state and turbulent fluxes is modified by the presence of buoyancy fluxes -- "destabilizing" fluxes, which stimulate convection, tend to increase turbulent exchange, while stabilizing fluxes suppress turbulence and turbulent exchange.
-Monin-Obhukhov stability theory provides a scaling-argument-based framework for modeling the effect of buoyancy fluxes on turbulent exchange.
+Monin--Obhukhov stability theory provides a scaling-argument-based framework for modeling the effect of buoyancy fluxes on turbulent exchange.

 ### Buoyancy flux and stability of the near-surface atmosphere

-Our next objective is to characterize the atmospheric statbility in terms of the buoyancy flux, $\overline{w' b'}$, which requires a bit of thermodynamics background to define the buoyancy perturbation, $b'$.
+Our next objective is to characterize the atmospheric statbility in terms of the buoyancy flux, ``\overline{w' b'}``, which requires a bit of thermodynamics background to define the buoyancy perturbation, ``b'``.

 #### Buoyancy for a non-condensing mixture of dry air and water vapor